INST377-UMD/inst377-group-project-hlin1237/README.md

 # Crime Rate Analysis

 # Project Description
-Our project will present data and some visualizations about the crime rates that are occurring in PG County
+## Our project will present data and some visualizations about the crime rates that are occurring in PG County

 # Everyone is welcome to look at our project

 # User Manual:
-Feel free to look through our page and ask us any questions!
+## Feel free to look through our page and ask us any questions!

 # Developer Manual:
-Install Depencies: npm i, Start App: npm start, Stop App: Ctrl + C or Cmd + C
+## Install Depencies: npm i, Start App: npm start, Stop App: Ctrl + C or Cmd + C

 # Group Members:
-Humin Lin, Micheal Horace, Steven Ton
+## vHumin Lin, Micheal Horace, Steven Ton